 Please monitor your AWS bill on a regular basis to avoid unexpected expenses.

 The next step is to choose which Subnet your system will be launched into.
-You can choose from any of your currently configured lab subnets.
+You can choose from any of your currently configured range subnets.
 You may also choose a specific IP Address within this subnet.
-This is optional, and the IP address will be randomized if you leave this field blank (if you template this environment, future lab launches will preserve the original IP Address of the system).
+This is optional, and the IP address will be randomized if you leave this field blank (if you template this environment, future range launches will preserve the original IP Address of the system).

 You're now ready to Launch your system!
 The system will deploy in a Pending state, and will typically be in a Running state within a minute or two.